Hastings Banda: Political demise

 The end of the Cold War sounded the death knell for Banda's naked autocracy.
-Western leaders and international aid donors no longer had any use for authoritarian anti-Communist regimes in the Third World, all of which came under mounting pressure to democratize.
+Western leaders and international aid donors no longer had any use for Third World authoritarian anti-Communist regimes like Banda's, all of which came under mounting pressure to democratize.
 Donors told Banda that he had to implement reforms aimed at making his government transparent and accountable to the people and the international community as a condition for further aid.
 The British government also stopped their financial support.
 In March 1992, Catholic bishops in Malawi issued a Lenten pastoral letter that criticized Banda and his government.
 Students of the University of Malawi at Chancellor College and the Polytechnic joined protests and demonstrations to support the bishops, forcing authorities to close the campuses.

 In April 1992, Chakufwa Chihana, a labour unionist, openly called for a national referendum on the political future of Malawi.
 He was arrested before he finished his speech at Lilongwe International Airport.
-By October 1992, this mounting pressure from within and from the international community forced Banda to concede to hold a referendum on whether to maintain the one-party state.
+By October 1992, this mounting pressure from within and from the international community forced Banda to schedule a referendum on whether to maintain the one-party state.
 The referendum was held on 14 June 1993, resulting in an overwhelming vote (64 percent) in favour of multiparty democracy.
 After this, political parties besides the MCP were formed and preparation for the general elections began.
 Banda worked with the newly forming parties and the church, and made no protest when a special assembly stripped him of his title of President for Life, along with most of his powers.
 The transition from one of the most repressive regimes in Africa to democracy was fairly peaceful.

 Operation Bwezani was a Malawi Army operation to disarm the Malawi Young Pioneers at the height of the political transition in December 1993.
-Bwezani means "give back."
+Bwezani means "give back".
 The MYP had a strong network of spies and supporters countrywide at all levels in society.
 They were Banda's personal security bodyguards and were all trained and indoctrinated in Kamuzuism and military training.
 The Malawi Army did not infiltrate this group before receiving encouragement by protests by the people.

 After some questions about his health, Banda ran in Malawi's first truly democratic presidential election in 1994.
 He was roundly defeated by Bakili Muluzi, a Yao from the southern region of the country.
 Banda quickly conceded defeat. ″I wish to congratulate him wholeheartedly and offer him [Muluzi] my full support and cooperation,″ he said on state radio, marking an end to Malawi's 30 years of one-party rule.

 The party Banda led since taking over from Orton Chirwa in 1960, the Malawi Congress Party, remains a major force in Malawian politics.